 As every kendoka knows, Busen (Budo Senmon Gakko) was – along with Tokyo Koto Shihan Gakko – the premier place for training kendoka before the war.
 It was run by the Butokukai and was based in the legendary Butokuden in Kyoto.
 People who graduated from here went on to train kenshi all over the country.
 The schools impact on modern kendo cannot be underestimated.
 During the post WW2 occupation the school was renamed and its martial arts practice banned.

 The subject of this article is about the person who was said to be the last graduate from Busen – Furuya Fukunosuke hanshi.
 Furuya sensei was well known in the Kansai area and taught at a few different dojo, including my own one in central Osaka – Yoseikai.
-I managed to do keiko with him only a few times before his health deteriorate to the point where he could not practice.
+I managed to do keiko with him only a few times before his health deteriorated to the point where he could not practice.
 Even after that point he still came to the dojo and attended a couple of gasshuku, thus I luckily had the chance to learn something from him. unfortunately, at the relatively young age of 81, Furuya sensei died last December.

 My sempai and sensei reacted sadly at his death – not only because of his young age nor due to his impact in the kendo of the area – but his passing is also hard evidence that the kendo world is changing for ever.
 Gone and going are the sensei who learned kendo at legendary places such as Busen.
 Can we live up to their legacy?
 Well, only time will tell.